Saturn Communications

 Saturn Communications is an Australian ICT (Information and communications technology) integrator based in Hobart, Tasmania.
 They service Southern Tasmania as well as most parts of Northern Tasmania.
 Saturn Communications are playing a key role in providing services via the nationwide rollout of fibre optics (National Broadband Network) (now in administration and closed).

-Saturn Communications was also a company, based in Petone in the Hutt Valley, that built and operated a cable television and telephone services in and around Wellington and then later in Christchurch, New Zealand.
+A New Zealand offshoot, with the same company name as Australia's, was based in Petone in the Hutt Valley.
+The company built and operated a cable television and telephone services in and around Wellington and then later in Christchurch, New Zealand.
+Set up by Jack Matthews, an American expatriate, the company came to be as a result of the deregulation of telecommunications in 1998.

 The network was based on Hybrid Fibre Coaxial cable with additional twisted pair cabling to provide telephone services.
 The network was developed in competition with a network rolled out and later scuttled by Telecom New Zealand known as First Media.